 [28] .gnu_debuglink PROGBITS 0000000000000000 000030b8

-section.
-Unneeded sections can be removed if objcopy
+for example .symtab section.
+Unneeded sections can be removed if objcopy is invoked

 which performs such aggressive stripping during installation.
 If we use it after the build: